mixmastamyk/yamlweb/readme.rst

         margin: 1em
         padding: 2em
         height: 50em
-        # will be converted to hex:
+        # nums of 3,6 chars will be converted to hex:
-        color: 221818
+        color: {fgcolor}
-        bg: window              # shortcut for background
+        # bg is shortcut for background, bgcolor is a variable defined above:
+        bg: {bgcolor}
         border: 1px solid 888   # same here
         border-radius: .5em
         font-family: "'Open Sans', sans-serif"  # need to escape quotes